-The Task Force is led by the Office of the President and the executive team, which includes Task Force President and CEO David A. Ross, ScD; Chief Operating Officer William P. Nichols, MPA; and Director of Organizational Effectiveness Heather Brooks, MS. The executive team reports to The Task Force’s Board of Directors.
-The Task Force’s eight programs are led by world-leading experts in the fields of infectious disease, neglected tropical diseases, vaccines, public health informatics, and field epidemiology.
+The Task Force is led by the Office of the President and a seven-member executive team, which reports to The Task Force’s Board of Directors.
+The Task Force’s programs are led by world-leading experts in the fields of infectious disease, neglected tropical diseases, vaccines, public health informatics, and field epidemiology.

 Board of Directors